Breeding Location:

 Similar Species

-Thick-billed Vireo: White-eyed Vireo is smaller with smaller black bill, white iris, olive-gray upperparts, gray head and nape, white underparts with yellow wash on sides and flanks, and complete yellow spectacles.
+Thick-billed Vireo: White-eyed Vireo is smaller with white iris, gray head and nape, and complete yellow spectacles.